open-eid/SiVa/docs/siva/appendix/validation_policy.md

 ### Cryptographic algorithm constraints
 1. Hash algorithm constraints:
-	* In case of BDOC format: when validating a signature where SHA-1 function has been used when calculating either Reference or Signature element’s digest value then a validation warning about weak digest method is returned.
+	* In case of BDOC and PAdES formats: when validating a signature where SHA-1 function has been used then a validation warning about weak digest method is returned.
-	* In case of PAdES format: when validating a signature where SHA-1 function has been used in the signature, a validation warning about weak digest method is returned.

 ### Trust anchor constraints
 1. The signature must contain the certificate of the trust anchor and all certificates necessary for the signature validator to build a certification path up to the trust anchor.
 This applies to the signer’s certificate and the certificates of trust service providers that have issued the time-stamp token and revocation data that are incorporated in the signature.
 * Trust Anchors are:
 	* In case of BDOC, PAdES formats: [EU Member State Trusted Lists](https://ec.europa.eu/information_society/policy/esignature/trusted-list/tl-mp.xml).
 	* In case of DIGIDOC-XML 1.0...1.3 and respective hashcode formats: Estonian CA certificates issued by [SK](https://sk.ee/en/repository/certs/), defined in local configuration file.

-!!! development
-	TBS: trust anchors used in case of X-Road signatures?
+	* In case of X-Road ASiC-E signatures, SK issued KLASS3-SK 2010, and KLASS3-SK 2010 OCSP RESPONDER and SK TIMESTAMPING AUTHORITY certificates, defined in local configuration file.

 ### Revocation data constraints